tobinata/api-documentation/README.md

 ###Examples and Help

 We also have [example scripts](https://github.com/WhetstoneEducation/API/blob/master/ExampleScripts) to get you started.
-We have provided a Node.js script (cross-platform), a Python Script (cross-platform), a PowerShell script (Windows), and a bash script (OS X, Linux, *nix and anywhere else bash and cURL can be found).
+We have provided a Node.js script (cross-platform), a Python Script (cross-platform), a Go script (cross-platform), a PowerShell script (Windows), and a bash script (OS X, Linux, Unix, and anywhere else bash and cURL can be found).

-If you have an example script in another language, please share it with is, either via email or by making a pull request and adding it (make sure to delete your API key!)
-And if you develop any cool tools using this API, please consider open-sourcing it so other schools can benefit.
+If you have an example script in another language, please share it with us, either via email or by making a pull request and adding it (make sure to delete your API key!)
+If you develop any useful tools using this API, please consider open-sourcing it so other schools can benefit.